 Ideal listening room dimensions

 Power of an Audio System

 More does not mean better and it applies twice as much with the power of a system for home listening.
-Quality listening is balanced with reasonable volume levels.
+Quality listening is balanced and at reasonable volume levels.
 Then one can easily listen for hours.
 Sensitivity of the speakers is the key here.
 Sensitivity stands for acoustic pressure in decibel (dB) that the speakers attain at the frequency of 1 kHz, in the distance of 1 m.
 To demonstrate on our Evolution horn speakers with a sensitivity of 98 dB: for a 50 m³ (5 x 4 m) room, an amplifier with the power of 1 to 2 W is very much enough.
 The lower the sensitivity, the higher the power needed to excite the speakers.
 To increase the volume by 3 dB, double the power is required from the amplifier.
-Speakers with a lousy sensitivity of 83 dB will need the power of 32 W to get to 98 dB.
+Speakers with a low sensitivity of 83 dB will need the power of 32 W to get to 98 dB.

 Move the Woofer

 With usual multi-band (n-way) speakers, the most energy is used to excite the woofer.
 This is due to the size of the driver membrane.
 Every pair of speakers is optimized for a certain volume level by the manufacturer.
 When listening at low, high and very high volumes, multi-band speakers behave differently.
 The pleasing loud sound with overly elevated bass experienced in the store changes with low volume listening at home.
 Now there is a twitter of the highs and the woofer seems to be motionless.
 Increasing the volume will move the woofer, the speakers become dynamic, but listening to such high volume levels is simply impossible for longer periods, at least without becoming tired and damaging one’s hearing.